nedera/Odoo/README.md

-# Install odoo (v15) on a new Ubuntu environment and config with pycharm
+# Install odoo (v15) on a new Ubuntu environment and config with pycharm and vscode
 I recommend using Pyhton 3.8 and ubuntu 20.04 for ignore the errors (but not all of errors).
 ### Install Python 3 and its Dependencies
 ```